cnguyen-uk/An-Introduction-to-SQL/README.md

 GROUP BY year;
 ```

 The `LEN()` function is used to return the length of a text field.
-For example, if we wanted to know the average length of book names for each year, then we could use the following statement.
+For example, if we wanted to know the average length of book names for each year, then we could use the following statement:

 ```SQL
 SELECT year, AVG(LEN(name))